JaffeMarques/PDFtoSpeechAI/readme.md

 You can customize the following settings in the `.env` file:

-- `TTS_PROVIDER`: Choose between 'azure', 'aws', or 'openai'
+- `TTS_PROVIDER`: Choose between 'azure', 'aws', 'elevenlabs', or 'openai'
 - `MAX_CHUNK_SIZE`: Maximum number of characters per text chunk
 - `SLOW_DOWN_RATE`: Adjust the speech rate (if supported by the provider)
 - Provider-specific settings like voice, language, and region